Our Approach

 2. Access

-Referencing the Trust for Public Land’s 10 Minute Walk, which states a goal of all Americans living within a 10 minute walk or roll of a park by 2050, will this project contribute to improving park access to a high-quality park in an underserved area?
+Referencing the Trust for Public Land’s 10-Minute Walk, which states a goal of all Americans living within a 10-minute walk or roll of a park by 2050, will this project contribute to improving park access to a high-quality park in a historically under-resourced area?

 3. Historical & Cultural Significance